schalkneethling/150days-of-html/content/book/day014/_index.md

+---
+title: Chapter 14 | The style element
+keywords: html, html standard, how-to, learn html
+description: In this chapter we will look at a new element, the style element.
+menu:
+  book:
+    weight: 14
+---

-# Day 14
+# Chapter 14 | The `style` element

-Welcome to Day 14!

-As mentioned yesterday, today we will look at a new element, the `style` element.
+As mentioned in the previous chapter, in this chapter we will look at a new element, the `style` element.
 Earlier when we discussed the `link` element we covered linking an external stylesheet to our document using something like:

 ```html
 <link rel="stylesheet" type="text/css" href="css/main.css" media="screen" />